mhdirkse/counting-language/README.md

 `sample d2 from dice;` is thrown away.
 Execution continues with the original copy of the execution state, which is executing `sample d1 from dice;`.
 The interpreter sets `d1 = 2`, copies its state and continues execution.
-This way, calculations with one sample for `d1` do not influence results that come from another sample for `d1`.
-The samples for `d2` are also independent of each other and they only depend on the sampled value of `d1`.
+This way, calculations with one sampled value `d1` do not influence results that come from another sampled value for `d1`.
+The samples `d2` are also independent of each other and they only depend on the sampled value `d1`.

 The shown result is the probability distribution of `S = D1 + D2`, where D1 has a uniform distribution on `1 ..
-6` and where `P( . | D2 = d2)` is
+6` and where `P( D2 | D1 = d1)` is
 also a uniform distribution on `1 ..
-6` for each possible `d2`.
+6` for each possible `d1`.

 ### Incomplete probability distributions